Robert F Mullen, PhD

 The consequent onset of emotional malfunction impels us to undervalue or repress our character strengths, virtues, and attributes.
 Our symptomatic resistance and repression of healthy memories and emotions continue to negatively impact our self-beliefs and image.

 Our lacuna of self-esteem is predicated by negative core and intermediate beliefs.
 It subsists on our negative attitudes, rules, and assumptions.
 This deficit compels us to subvert our abilities and potential by concealing them in the recesses of our minds – forgotten, disputed, and undervalued.
-Fortunately, properties of self-esteem are not obliterated, but latent and dormant due to the disruption in our psychological development.
+Fortunately, properties of self-esteem are not obliterated, but latent and dormant due to the disruption in our emotional development.
+Disruption interrupts productivity, it does not destroy it.
 Underutilized self-properties atrophy like the unexercised muscle in our arm or leg can be regenerated.

 The obstructed and repressed properties of our self-esteem are retrievable, The circuits or neural pathways that hold this information are easily reconstructed.
 Our hippocampus, prefrontal cortex, basolateral amygdala, and other cognitive processes are activated and reactivated by will and determination.